MaximTkachenko/microservices-communication/README.md

 It's a demo project to show:
 - different [microservices patterns](https://microservices.io/patterns/index.html)
 - how to configure local environment to develop microservices
-- the way to deploy microservices into Azure K8S
+- how to deploy microservices into Azure K8S
 - how to create/update Azure infrastructure

 ## Projects